Exit or add? Shaping your property investment future

 Perhaps you’re at a crossroads or simply looking for a change.
-Either way, making changes to your investment property portfolio isn’t as simple as choosing to buy or sell.
+Either way, making changes to your investment property portfolio may not be as simple as choosing to buy or sell.
 There are many factors that should influence your decision.

-One thing you should think about is whether a strategy for expanding your investment property portfolio makes sense for you.
+One thing you may want to think about is whether a strategy for expanding your investment property portfolio makes sense for you.
 Any decision you make regarding your investment should be made using sound logic.

 If your portfolio’s performance is strong and you decide to add to it, then you should decide on your approach to maximising your return on investment as your portfolio grows.

 Some investors seek out creative ways to increase the value of their property.
 Although this often means taking greater risks, the rewards could be greater as well.
-By renovating a property, some savvy investors increase the overall value of the property and their rental return as well.
+By buying in a suburb on the rise, some savvy investors look to cash in on the potential increases in rental income that can occur in the future.

 If your heart is set on exiting the investment property market, there are many factors to consider before taking those steps too.

 First, look closely at the real estate market for your suburb and those surrounding it.
 It is important to understand the past trends of your location.
-Whether prices have continued to rise or have stagnated in recent times, this will be a key factor for you to consider when selling your investment.
+For example, whether prices have continued to rise or have stagnated in recent times will be a key factor for you to consider when selling your investment.

 These figures are important when trying to predict the long-term real estate environment.